xieweiAlex/English_Learning/words/2023/words-Jan.md

+While I do love Thanksgiving, it feels more and more like an anachronism.
+A brief pause in our escalators ever quickening churn higher.
+An old holiday we wheel out to say, look, we really are still all about community, family, and togetherness.
+Really about the transcendent.

+He is obstinate and determined and will not give up.
+blowfish

-Newsom could no longer let his state play footsie with those opposing the basic laws of physics.
+Newsom could no longer let his state **play footsie** with those opposing the basic laws of physics.
-California’s last remaining nuclear power plant was set to close in 2025 and under no reasonable scenario was this a responsible course of action but mustering the political support to keep it open seemed daunting.
+California’s last remaining nuclear power plant was **set to close** in 2025 and under no reasonable scenario was this a responsible course of action but **mustering** the political support to keep it open seemed daunting.

-It softens our solitude.
+It softens our **solitude**.
 It is a true friend.
-Books, especially those about philosophy, are that friend who should always be within arm’s reach.
+Books, especially those about philosophy, are that friend who should always be **within arm’s reach**.

 With a **mixed bag** of economic data only getting more muddled, investors are looking to more specific indicators to assess the health and direction of the global economy.
 There are practical issues to **iron out**.
-What would totally upend your views?
+What would totally **upend** your views?

 **mansion**
 **lusty**
-cupid
+**cupid**
 **in demand**
-abet, youglish
+**abet**, youglish. -
-They go into a kind of romantic cocoon.
+They go into a kind of romantic **cocoon**.
-gizzard
-ladybug
+**gizzard**
+**ladybug**
-A brainiac, with a cranium packed, full of more uranium.
+A **brainiac**, with a cranium packed, full of more uranium.

-unintended consequence
+**unintended consequence**

 The **turnstiles** and ADA door will be activated in the near future but we do have two security guards on site to ensure access control for the floor.